Bose enhancement of excitation-energy transfer with molecular-exciton-polariton condensates

+Unlike the enhancement of reaction rate in superreaction~\cite{Phuc21} and similar phenomena~\cite{Strek77, Scholes02, Lloyd10, Kassal13, Duque15}, which is based on the constructive interference of different pathways, the underlying mechanism of the Bose-enhanced EET in the presence of a molecular-exciton-polariton BEC is similar to that of the stimulated emission of light in which photons are bosonic particles.
+In addition to a polariton BEC, the Bose enhancement of EET can also be observed to some extent in a fully symmetrized state of multi excitons~\cite{Lloyd10}.

 \textit{Conclusion}--In conclusion, we investigated the EET in a molecular system with an exciton donor coupled to a group of exciton acceptors that are further strongly coupled to a single mode of an optical cavity.
-When the acceptors are prepared in the molecular-exciton-polariton BEC state, a Bose enhancement of EET is observed, which manifests itself as an increase in the EET rate with an increase in the number of molecular polaritons in the BEC.
-The Bose enhancement is also justified by the fact that a greater rate of EET is observed if the acceptors are initially prepared in the molecular-exciton-polariton BEC state than if they are either in their electronic ground states or in a normal excited state with an equal average number of molecular excitations.
-Finally, a symmetry-based approach to suppress the EET to the huge manifold of dark states in the acceptor group is proposed to facilitate the Bose-enhanced EET to the polariton BEC.
+When the acceptors were prepared in the molecular-exciton-polariton BEC state, a Bose enhancement of EET was observed, which manifested itself as an increase in the EET rate with an increase in the number of molecular polaritons in the BEC.
+The Bose enhancement was also justified by the fact that a greater rate of EET was observed if the acceptors were initially prepared in the molecular-exciton-polariton BEC state than if they were either in their electronic ground states or in a normal excited state with an equal average number of molecular excitations.
+Finally, a permutation-symmetry-based approach to suppress the EET to the huge manifold of dark states in the acceptor group was proposed to facilitate the Bose-enhanced EET to the polariton BEC.
 As exemplified by the Bose-enhanced EET, room-temperature molecular-polariton condensates are a promising platform for utilizing quantum statistics to manipulate the physical and chemical properties of molecular systems.